LEARN NEW PHOTOGRAPHY SKILLS WHILE DOCUMENTING THE WORK OF GRASSROOTS CHARITIES

 - A discount on weekend activities, exclusive to Roots interns

-- Transfer from Cape Town/Livingstone airport to your accommodation and back on arrival and departure day
+- Airport transfers to your accommodation and back on arrival and departure day

 - All transport as per your program itinerary